colin-green/LIRI-Node-App/README.md

 LIRI stands for "Language Interpretation & Recognition Interface" and has 4 commands that allow users to get information on artists, songs, and movies.

+To get started, clone the repository and run "npm install" in the directory (you'll need node.js installed).

 The 4 commands are "concert-this," "spotify-this," "movie-this," and "do-what-it-says."
 I will give a run down of how each command works.

 1. `node liri.js concert-this <artist/band name here>`